QuietKerb/Kerbs-Battleground-Earplugs/README.md

   - [nircmd.exe](https://github.com/QuietKerb/Kerbs-Battleground-Earplugs/raw/master/deps/nircmd.exe)
   - nircmd handles the volume changing

-A green H icon will show in the system tray while it's running, right click and exit to close.
+A black earplugs icon will show in the system tray while it's running, right click and exit to close.

 ## Press Insert to toggle earplugs in/out